 Chatbots To Reduce The Number Of Abandoned Carts

 Another way to utilize chatbots is for cart abandonment.
 The cart abandonment rate is >75% but you can save even 30% of your sales with chatbots.
 If you recognize that your visitor has abandoned their cart, you can prompt them with a reminder, answer any questions they have, encourage a purchase, or even offer a discount.
 Once this has encouraged them hopefully they actually convert to a sale.
 This isn’t exactly lead generation, but we couldn’t help but to squeeze it in because we love the idea so much.
 And the end-game to lead generation is more CONVERSION anyway. :)

 Even if you’re using the chatbot as a customer service tactic, you can also collect information from the consumers by implementing a chat survey.
 Here you can collect their email address and then use this to follow up with them at a later time.
 And you can ask a few questions that will help you create content around survey data that can be turned into a “State of the Union” guide to download for your lead generation efforts.
 Content (including blog posts and PR content) is best with your own generated data points because another brand can’t compete with this data or post the same data.

 Collecting all of this vital information will help you understand your audience.
 This, in turn, enables you to identify the product interests, likes and dislikes of consumers, which improves your overall lead engagement strategy.

 Get Your Business Set-Up For Lead Generation Success Today

 Lead generation can be tricky, but if you’re in the market to employ a remote marketing team to help, we’re here.
 First Page can help you bring in new leads (and close them).
-Reach out to us so we can talk to you about how we've built successful lead generation programs for our clients (including one where we grew 10,000 leads in six months!)
+Learn how we've built successful lead generation programs for our clients (including one where we grew 10,000 leads in six months!).